Nandithaln/samsung-riscv/README.md

 <summary><b>Task 3 : </b> the third task is To identify **15 unique RISC-V instructions and determine the 32-bit instruction** code</summary>

 RISC-V (Reduced Instruction Set Computer - Version 5) is an open, free instruction set architecture (ISA) that follows the RISC principles.
 It was designed to be simple, clean, and extensible, making it suitable for a wide range of computing applications.
-Here's a breakdown of some key concepts about RISC-V instructions:

 **1. Instruction Set**